 Information needed to complete team registration:

-- Team member names and school email addresses
+- Team member names, school email address, and cell phone number

 - Team member resumes

-- Academic advisor name and school email address
+- Academic advisor name, school email address, and cell phone number

 - Academic advisor CV